Natural Higgs Mass from Power-Law Running

 This was taken to mean that a light scalar is unnatural unless a new symmetry (supersymmetry~\cite{Dimopoulos:Georgi:1981}, compositeness~\cite{Kaplan:Georgi:1984}, extra dimensions~\cite{ArkaniHamed:1998,Randall:Sundrum:1999}) stabilizes it, or the value is environmentally selected~\cite{Bousso:Polchinski:2000}.

 The Large Hadron Collider has found no evidence for such symmetries.
-We show that none are needed.

-The fully renormalized mass function \cite{virtual,Choi:2023:observables,Choi:2025:Higgs} shows that the scalar mass squared runs as the square of the energy scale $q^2$.
-This is not an additional assumption but a consequence of the standard quantum field theory~\cite{tHooft:1971,tHooft:Veltman:1972}, once the renormalization is carried out completely.
-Therefore it is $\order(\mgut^2)$ at $\mgut^2$ and $\order(m_W^2)$ at $m_W^2$---the natural scaling of an unprotected quantity.
-In a grand unified theory, an order-one boundary condition at the unification scale suffices to produce an electroweak-scale Higgs, replacing the traditional $10^{-28}$ cancellation.
+We show that none are needed: the fully renormalized mass function exhibits power-law running, the scalar mass squared scaling as the square of the external momentum $q^2$ \cite{Choi:2026yxc,Choi:2023:observables,Choi:2025:Higgs}.
+This is not an additional assumption but a consequence of standard quantum field theory~\cite{tHooft:1971,tHooft:Veltman:1972}, once the renormalization is carried out completely.
+The mass function is therefore $\order(\mgut^2)$ at $\mgut^2$ and $\order(m_W^2)$ at $m_W^2$, the expected scaling of an unprotected quantity, and an order-one boundary condition at the unification scale suffices to produce an electroweak-scale Higgs.

-The $q^2$-dependence of the scalar self-energy has long been perceived---but only as a part of the divergent, unrenormalized expression.
+The $q^2$-dependence of the scalar self-energy has long been perceived, but only as a part of the divergent, unrenormalized expression.
 It appeared in the earliest one-loop calculations~\cite{Veltman:1981,Fleischer:Jegerlehner:1981}; gauge-invariant formulations were developed in~\cite{Cornwall:1982,Binosi:Papavassiliou:2009}; the physical significance of the quadratic term was explored in~\cite{Jegerlehner:2014,Jegerlehner:2021}; and the Wilsonian functional renormalization group~\cite{Wilson:Kogut:1974}, which naturally captures the quadratic scaling, was recently applied to the full SM in~\cite{Garces:2025}.
 These works treat the $q^2$ dependence within the framework of cutoff-dependent bare parameters or Wilsonian flows.
 What is new in~\cite{Choi:2023:observables,Choi:2025:Higgs} is the extraction of a finite, physical mass function in which the $q^2$ dependence is not a cutoff artifact or a source of fine-tuning but the entire observable content of the scalar mass.